 Cadets are encouraged to explore their continuing education options.
 They are exposed to guest speakers from each branch of the military to inform them about college scholarships and enlistment opportunities.
 The program does not push students toward military careers.

-The agriculture program at Apple Valley High School consists of three pathways: Agriscience, Agriculture Engineering, and Floral Design.
-Pathway Course Offerings: Agriscience Animal Science 1 Animal Science 2 Veterinary Science Ag Business & Careers Plant & Soil Science Agriculture Biology Ag Engineering Intro to Ag Engineering Intermediate Ag Engineering Advanced Ag Engineering ROP Ag Welding/Fabrication …read more
+The agriculture program at Apple Valley High School consists of two pathways: Agriscience, Agriculture Engineering Pathway Course Offerings: Agriscience Animal Science 1 Animal Science 2 Veterinary Science Ag Business & Careers Plant & Soil Science Agriculture Biology Ag Engineering Intro to Ag Engineering Intermediate Ag Engineering Advanced Ag Engineering ROP Ag Welding/Fabrication

 Bridge (K-16 Bridge To College)

 The Bridge Program is a comprehensive program containing standards-based, grade-appropriate curriculum that helps students from kindergarten to senior year discover choices in future education and careers.
 Further, for the student, it brings relevance to current grade specific subject matter.
 The culmination of the Bridge program occurs in the senior year.

 Apple Valley High School has an extensive CTE program.
 When combined with ROP courses, the quantity and variety of offerings at AVHS surpasses those of any other school in the area.
 There are multiple courses in each of the following categories: AFROTC, Agriculture (FFA), Athletic Training, Automotive Technology, Baking, Construction, Computer Science, Graphic Design, Medical, Multimedia, Precision Machining, Restaurant Occupations, Web Page, and Welding.